-Airports americas APAC APTRA Asia Pacific Aviation brexit Canada counterfeiting DFWC Economy EU Europe European Union fake free trade zones free zones ftzs illicit trade international chamber of commerce Jesrsey LATAM Latin America Media Netherlands OECD Regulations Security Studies Tax tax free Tourism Transport UK United Kingdom USA vat free
+Airports alcohol americas APAC APTRA Asia Pacific Aviation brexit Canada cannes cosmetics counterfeit counterfeiting DFWC duty free Economy EU Europe European Union fake free trade zones free zones ftzs illicit trade intellectual property theft international chamber of commerce itp Jesrsey LATAM Latin America luxury goods Media mislabelling Netherlands OECD Regulations roundtable Security smuggling Studies supply chain sustainability Tax tax free tfwa the economist tobacco Tourism Transport travel retail UK United Kingdom USA vat free world trade

 OECD – Global Trade in Fakes: A Worrying Threat

 A study published by the OECD, presenting an updated quantitative analysis of the value, scope and magnitude of world trade in counterfeit and pirated products.
 Based on data for 2019, it estimates that the volume of international trade in counterfeit and pirated products amounted to as much as USD 464 billion in that year, or 2.5% of world trade.

 OECD view on Free Zones – “Enhancing Transparency in Free Trade Zones”